-Organizational Structure The Company has a well defined organizational structure that is divided into thirteen main departments.
-All functional Heads reports to the Company's CEO, who then reports to the BoD.
-However, Head of Internal Audit reports administrative matters to the CEO and functionally to the Audit Committee.
+Organizational Structure The Company has a well defined organizational structure that is divided into twelve main departments.
+All functional Heads reports to the Company's CEO, who then reports to the BOD.
+However, Head of Internal Audit reports administrative matters to the MD&CEO and functionally to the Audit Committee

-Management Team Mr. Sarfaraz Ahmed Rehman replaced Lt Gen Tariq Khan, as the CEO, since Oct-21.
+Management Team Mr. Sarfaraz Ahmed Rehman replaced Lt Gen Tariq Khan, as the CEO, in October 2021.
 He was also the CEO of Engro Foods till 2012.
-Mr. Sarfaraz joined Fauji Group in Jun-20 as MD & CEO of Fauji Fertilizer Bin Qasim Limited (FFBL) till October 2021
+Mr. Rehman joined Fauji Group in June 20 as MD & CEO of Fauji Fertilizer Bin Qasim Limited (FFBL) till October 2021.
+Syed Atif Ali joined as the CFO of FFC in April 2022.
+He also serves on the Board of Foundation Wind Energy I and II Ltd, Thar Energy Ltd and Food Security and Agriculture Centre of Excellence.

-Effectiveness The Company has formed three committees i.e., Executive Committee, Strategy Committee and Corporate Social Responsibility Committee.
-Meetings of the committee are held on periodic basis to ensure efficiency and strategic planning
+Effectiveness The Company has three Management Committees i.e., Executive Committee, Strategy Committee and Corporate Social Responsibility Committee.
+Meetings of the committee are held on periodic basis to ensure efficiency and strategic planning.